 There is a university shuttle (No. 104) that can take you to the event from the College Park Metro Station and drops off just steps away from the Clark School.
 There is some ongoing construction at the metro, so you can just follow the signs to catch the 104 University Shuttle.
 Riders can take the shuttle and get off at the second stop at the Wind Tunnel (red X on the map), cross the Paint Branch, and take a nice walk up to the Clark School..

 There is also parking near the venue.
 Here is a map that shows the University Shuttle stop and the Regent’s Parking lot.
 Here is a another map of A. James Clark Engineering Hall which shows nearby parking at the Xfinity Parking lot.

-Conducted by the Association of Energy Engineers-National Capital Chapter (AEE NCC) and Leaders in Energy (LE), our theme is “Innovative Trends on Campuses in Clean Energy and Sustainability” including Smart City applications, microgrids, composting/waste, water efficiency, and sustainable transportation.
+Conducted by the Association of Energy Engineers-National Capital Chapter (AEE NCC) and Leaders in Energy (LE), our theme is “Innovative Trends on Campuses in Clean Energy and Sustainability” including energy planning for carbon neutrality and smart city applications, renewable energy and energy efficiency including microgrids, local food-to cafeteria and composting/reducing food waste, water efficiency, and sustainable transportation.
 This event will showcase new ideas, technologies, policies, products, and services.

 Guy Kilpatric is the Manager of the University of Maryland Terp Farm.
 He